 Will Sativa Strains Induce Anxiety?

-Medical marijuana is becoming more and more popular for people interested in a holistic option for relief.
+Medical marijuana is becoming increasingly popular among people interested in a holistic option for relief.
 If you are tired of suffering from daily debilitating symptoms, medical marijuana might be right for you.
-Our team of Florida Medical Marijuana Physicians are strategically located all throughout the state so that they are easily accessible for everyone.
-Book an appointment or take this pre-eligibility survey to see if you might benefit from the relief marijuana offers.

 Sativas, Hybrids, and Indicas

-Choosing the correct strain as a Florida medical marijuana patient is one of the most important aspects of finding the right type of symptom relief.
-You may notice that they are commonly categorized into three groups: sativas, indicas, and hybrids.
-These groups are intended to help patients predict the effects of the strains they choose and generally this is what they expect:
+Choosing the correct strain as a medical marijuana patient is one of the most critical aspects of finding the right symptom relief.
+You may notice that they are commonly categorized into three groups: Sativas, Indicas, and Hybrids.
+These groups are intended to help patients predict the effects of the strains they choose, and generally, this is what they expect:

-- Sativa strains are uplifting and produce cerebral effects that give energy and makes your mind race
+- Sativa strains are uplifting and produce cerebral effects that give energy and race your mind.

 - Indica strains produce the body euphoria.
 They are physically sedating and perfect for calming down.

 However, those classifications are for describing the physical properties of the cannabis plants themselves, not the effects they give.
-Together, indica and sativa have been a term in cannabis since the mid-1700s.
+Indica and Sativa have been a term in cannabis since the mid-1700s.